Advanced Extremely High Frequency: Failure of the kick motor, and recovery using the Hall-effect thrusters

 A Government Accountability Office (GAO) report released in July 2011 stated that the blocked fuel line in the liquid apogee engine was most likely caused by a piece of cloth inadvertently left in the line during the manufacturing process.
 While this is believed to have been the primary cause of the failure, a U.S. Department of Defense Selected Acquisition Report adds that fuel loading procedures and unmet thermal control requirements could also have contributed.
+The remaining satellites were declared flight-ready a month prior to the release of the GAO report.

 AEHF-2 (USA-235)

 Like the first AEHF satellite, the second (AEHF-2) was launched on an Atlas V flying in the 531 configuration.
 The launch from Space Launch Complex 41 at Cape Canaveral took place on 4 May 2012.
 After three months of maneuvering, it reached its proper position and the testing procedures were started.
 Completion of checkout of AEHF-2 was announced on 14 November 2012 and control turned over to the 14th Air Force for operations for an expected 14-year service life through 2026.